 Griff liked the business and soon became business partners with Charlie and Lynn.
 Sprouts Greenhouse, LLC , was born in 2003 and each had equal shares in the business.
 This was a successful partnership and the business grew quickly.
 Sprout’s was becoming a destination for gardeners in Wyoming, as customers from every corner of the State would stop by in the spring to buy plants.
 Each year great effort was made to improve the business.
 Greenhouses would constantly get torn down and moved to create a better environment for customers and a better set up for growing.
 Tremendous effort would be taken to choose plants that would thrive in our tough climate.
 The Sprout’s were very serious about making every effort to provide the best plants, at the best price, and provide great service at the same time.

 In 2006 the untimely death of Lynn was experienced.
 This was a great loss, as from the beginning she was backbone of much of what was done at Sprout’s.
 Charlie and Griff had to take up the slack in her absence and continue.
 Family business is not always easy, but they managed to pull together and create a very workable relationship in business and life.
 In January 2010, Griff bought the rest of Charlie’s shares in the business and Charlie went into retirement.
 Retirement for Charlie consists of getting up at 5 a.m. to check on greenhouses, drinking coffee, working at the greenhouse all day, and checking the greenhouses at night to make sure all the seedlings are okay.
 This is a lot less than he used to work, so for him it’s retirement.
 Griff runs the day to day activities of the business and works hard to carry on the tradition from which Sprouts Greenhouse came.
-Griff and his wife Joni are also very busy raising their son Justice and daughter Siena.
+Griff is also busy raising his son Justice and daughter Siena.
 At Sprout’s we believe in hard work, honesty, creating a sense of family, community, and fun in what we do.
 Also, we have a passion to get people growing.
 We say get off the couch (and the internet) and get into the yard!
 The best self help program is a garden!